camillehe1992/containerized-app-in-aws-ecs/README_TF.md

 # Init terraform and create a plan, a tfplan file will be generated
 make plan
+# or run make plan-destroy to create a destroy plan

 # Apply the tfplan to AWS
 make apply